Quantum Gross-Pitaevskii Equation: Abstract

 \section{Abstract}

 We introduce a non-commutative generalization of the Gross-Pitaevskii equation for one-dimensional quantum gasses and quantum liquids.
 This generalization is obtained by applying the time-dependent variational principle to the variational manifold of continuous matrix product states.
 This allows for a full quantum description of many body system ---including entanglement and correlations--- and thus extends significantly beyond the usual mean-field description of the Gross-Pitaevskii equation, which is known to fail for (quasi) one-dimensional systems.
+By linearizing around a stationary solution, we furthermore derive an associated generalization of the Bogoliubov -- de Gennes equations.
+This framework is applied to compute the steady state response amplitude to a periodic perturbation of the potential.

 In 1961, Gross and Pitaevskii developed the mean-field theory description of cold Bose gasses\cite{Gross:1961aa,Pitaevskii:1961aa,Gross:1963aa}, which resulted in the ubiquitous Gross-Pitaevskii equation (GPE)